 Prioritize effective communication

-As a remote team manager, you need to be transparent in your communication with your employees.
+As a remote or hybrid team manager, you need to be transparent in your communication with your employees.
 You want them all on the same page so that there is no room for confusion or miscommunication.

 Encourage them to communicate with each other through chat and video conferencing tools.